aai-institute/jobq/client/docs/concepts/lifecycle.md

 After its submission, a workload is in the `Submitted` state, where it competes with other workloads for available resource quotas.
 Once it is admitted to a cluster queue, it enters the `Pending` state, where Kueue will reserve a quota for it.
-Alternatively, if the selected local or cluster queue for the workload are stopped, the workload will enter the `Inadmissible` state until this condition is resolved.
+Alternatively, if the selected local or cluster queue for the workload are stopped or do not exist, the workload will enter the `Inadmissible` state until this condition is resolved.

 ### Execution